-The real estate agent (inmobiliaria) brings offer and demand together on the house market.
+The real estate agent (inmobiliaria) brings offers and demand together in the housing market.
 Often seller and buyer have their own agent.
-If however the agent represents both parties, he´ll get double commission (normally 5%) so this will have his preference.
+If however, the agent represents both parties, he´ll get double commission (normally 5%) so this will have his preference.
 The agent(s) are usually paid by the vendor (Malaga province).

 The ITP is the transfer tax when buying a house.
-In Andalusia this usually is 8% and needs to be paid within 30 days after completion.
+In Andalusia this is 7% ITP Transfer Tax (permanently lowered) and needs to be paid within 30 days after completion.
 For furniture applies a percentage of 4%.
-ITP doesn´t apply to New Build houses, for which IVA (VAT) and AJD (Actos Juridicos Documentados tax) is paid.
+ITP doesn´t apply to New Build houses, for which IVA (VAT) and AJD (Actos Juridicos Documentados tax) are paid.

 IVA is the VAT and at this moment in Spain it has a percentage of 21%.
-VAT is paid a New Build promotions instead of the ITP transfer tax.
+VAT is paid on a New Build promotion instead of the ITP transfer tax.